veertuinc/anka-docs/CI Plugins and Integrations/Troubleshooting/_index.md

 #### Jenkins

 1. When you first kick off a job in Jenkins, you can find the "node" or "computer" Jenkins ties the VM our plugin spins up to at the top of the Console Output.
-If you go to the node page, you'll be able to access the logs for Jenkins connecting to the Anka VM.
+If you go to the node's page, you'll be able to access the "Logs" which show you Jenkins connecting to the Anka VM and any potential failures there.
 This is useful to check first, but the log is only available until the VM is terminated and Jenkins deletes the node.
 1. Gain a understanding of what specifically is failing from the Console Output in the Jenkins job.
 1. Collect the logs for the Anka Build Cloud Controller from the time period of the failure (`Controller > Logs > Service: Controller`).
 1. Find the Jenkins System Log and look at the time of the failure for any errors related to the Anka plugin or Jenkins in general.